About the Program

 How it Works

-Grantees, which are state governments, large cities, urban counties and U.S. territories, receive ESG grants and make these funds available to eligible recipients, which can be either local government agencies or private nonprofit organizations.
+Grantees, which are state governments, large cities, urban counties and U.S. territories (in our case, the Town of Tonawanda), receive ESG grants and make these funds available to eligible recipients, which can be either local government agencies or private nonprofit organizations (in our case, we contract with private nonprofit organizations).
 The recipient agencies and organizations who run the homeless assistance projects, apply to the governmental grantee for ESG funds.

 Grantees, except for state governments, must match ESG grant funds dollar for dollar with their own locally generated amounts.
 These local amounts can come from: